Lipika-Behera/lipikabehera/README.md

 ## Summary

-Highly motivated and results-oriented **Senior Software Development Engineer** with 5 years of continuous experience at Nirmalya Labs Pvt.
-Ltd., specializing in building robust, scalable web applications.
-Possessing 4 years of hands-on expertise in PHP web application development (Laravel) and 1 year in Java Spring Boot.
-Proven ability to drive projects through the full software development life cycle, from concept to deployment and maintenance.
-Adept at leveraging modern frameworks, relational databases, and front-end technologies to deliver high-performance solutions.
-Eager to contribute innovative web experiences and technical leadership to a dynamic team.
+A highly motivated and results-oriented Senior Software Development Engineer with 5 years of dedicated experience.
+I specialize in the end-to-end development of robust and scalable web applications, guiding projects from initial concept through deployment and ongoing maintenance.
+My technical foundation includes 4 years of hands-on expertise in PHP web application development (Laravel) and 1 year deeply immersed in Java Spring Boot.
+I am adept at designing and implementing high-performance solutions utilizing modern frameworks, relational databases, and diverse front-end technologies.
+Constantly seeking opportunities to innovate and provide technical leadership within a collaborative and forward-thinking environment.

 ---